enaVerse/website/content/stores/cplr.md

 ---
 title: "cplR"
-description: "Lorem ipsum dolor sit amet"
+description: "CPL access for R"
-repo: "#" # delete this line if you want blog-like posts for projects
+repo: "cplR" # delete this line if you want blog-like posts for projects
-tags: ["go", "golang", "hugo"]
-weight: 1
+weight: 2
 draft: false
 ---